g105b/h4b/data/content/The Nymphalids.md

 CURRENT STATUS: purely migratory - common or very common some years, absent others.

-LARVAL FOODPLANT: Thistles.
+LARVAL FOODPLANT: thistles.

 FAVOURED NECTAR PLANTS: Buddleia; thistles; hemp agrimony; marjoram; verbena bonariensis; corn marigold; ice plant; Michaelmas daisy;

 WHEN SEEN: usually from late May - offspring start to show from around late July into September.

-SPECIALIST REQUIREMENTS: Nothing - this is purely a bonus species that either arrives or doesn't.
+SPECIALIST REQUIREMENTS: nothing - this is purely a bonus species that either arrives or doesn't.
 So there is no need to annoy the neighbours by growing loads of thistles!

 Small Tortoiseshell (Aglais urticae)
 ------------------------------------